 Remember that you can also choose to use both a summary and a skills table if you think that’s the best way to sell yourself as a candidate.

-There’s no rule that says you must have some sort of intro statement or section on your resume.
-If your professional history is pretty straightforward and makes you a clear fit for the role you’re applying for, you could easily choose to dive right into your work experience the way chronological resumes often do.
+There’s no rule that says you must have an intro statement on your resume.
+If your professional history is straightforward and makes you a clear fit for the role, you may want to dive right into your work experience the way chronological resumes often do.